News

 Adorned in bright colors and eye-catching patterns, Adam Nathaniel Furman, a London-based artist and designer, took the stage at The John Elliot Center for Architecture and Environmental Design’s Cene Lecture Hall to deliver “Productive Exuberance,” a lecture spanning his…

-As spring arrives, the Kent State University School of Art proudly presents a series of student exhibitions showcasing the artistic development of emerging undergraduate and graduate artists.
+The Kent State University School of Art proudly presented a series of student exhibitions this Spring, showcasing the artistic development of emerging undergraduate and graduate artists.

 The Kent State University School of Art Collections and Galleries have announced their six winners for the 2026 Student Annual Art Exhibition, among many talented, stand-out pieces.